 - Use this simple tip to keep your waffles warm and fluffy on the inside and crisp on the inside while you finish cooking the whole batch!

-- It’s important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary when you use different blends.
-I have never used any other brand of flour to make these waffles (other than Bob’s Red Mill), so please know that your results may not be the same as mine if ingredients are substituted.
+- It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary when you use different blends.
+I have never used any other brand of flour to make these waffles (other than Bob's Red Mill all-purpose gluten free flour with the red label (not the blue!), so please know that your results may not be the same as mine if ingredients are substituted.

 - Easy Vegan Gluten Free Waffles